-The fund will incur a loss if the price of the security sold short increases between the time of the short sale and the time the fund replaces the borrowed security and, conversely, the fund will realize a gain if the price declines.
+A fund or an underlying fund will incur a loss if the price of the security sold short increases between the time of the short sale and the time a fund or an underlying fund replaces the borrowed security and, conversely, the fund or an underlying fund will realize a gain if the price declines.
 Any gain will be decreased, and any loss increased, by the transaction costs described above.
 A short sale creates the risk of an unlimited loss, as the price of the underlying securities could theoretically increase without limit, thus increasing the cost of buying those securities to cover the short position.
-If the fund sells securities short "against the box", it may protect unrealized gains, but will lose the opportunity to profit on such securities if the price rises.
+If a fund or an underlying fund sells securities short "against the box," it may protect unrealized gains, but will lose the opportunity to profit on such securities if the price rises.
 The successful use of short selling as a hedging strategy may be adversely affected by imperfect correlation between movements in the price of the security sold short and the securities being hedged.

-The fund's obligation to replace the securities borrowed in connection with a short sale will be secured by collateral deposited with the broker that consists of cash or other liquid securities.
+A fund's or an underlying fund's obligation to replace the securities borrowed in connection with a short sale will be secured by collateral deposited with the broker that consists of cash or other liquid securities.